tourforge/baseline/README.md

 Now you're free to open the project in Xcode.
 Make sure you open `example/ios/Runner.xcworkspace`, not ~~`example/ios/Runner.xcodeproj`~~.
 It is important to note that our current workaround does not allow running the app in a simulator.
 You will need a physical device in order to run the application.

-### Android-specific Setup
+### Android-Specific Setup

-Open a terminal in project directory and run `flutter pub get`.
+Open a terminal in the project directory and run `flutter pub get`.

-## Run App on Physical Device
+## Running the App on Physical Device

-### iPhone
+### iOS

 With Xcode open, follow this documentation (https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device#Connect-real-devices-to-your-Mac).

 ### Android

 - Connect the Android device to the development machine with an appropriate USB cable.
-  - If this is the first time, tap `Allow` when you see `Allow USB debugging?` box.
+  - If this is the first time, tap `Allow` when you see the `Allow USB debugging?` box.
-- Open the terminal on Android Studio and run `flutter run`.
+- Open the Android Studio terminal and run `flutter run`.

 ## Building Release Distributables

-### iOS Archive Instruction
+### iOS Archive Instructions

 To build an app archive and upload to Apple, follow these sections at (https://developer.apple.com/documentation/xcode/distributing-your-app-for-beta-testing-and-releases#Create-an-archive-of-your-app):
 - `Create an archive of your app`
-    - If you are creating an archive for the first time, follow the temporary solution in the thread (https://github.com/CocoaPods/CocoaPods/issues/11808) to successfully archive the app, then restart Xcode IDE.
+    - If you are creating an archive for the first time, follow the temporary solution in the thread (https://github.com/CocoaPods/CocoaPods/issues/11808) to successfully archive the app, then restart Xcode.
 - `Select a method for distribution`
-    - Select `TestFlight & App Store`, this will also upload the archive directly to Apple.
+    - Select `TestFlight & App Store`; this will also upload the archive directly to Apple.

-### Android Build Signed Bundle Instruction
+### Android Build Signed Bundle Instructions

 When creating a signed release bundle for the first time, you must follow this documentation (https://docs.flutter.dev/deployment/android#create-an-upload-keystore).
 Take note on a couple of things:
-1. You may need to install JDK for the generating keystore command to work.
+1. You may need to install the JDK for the generating keystore command to work.
-2. It is going to ask a couple of identifying questions, doesn't matter how you answer it.
+2. It is going to ask a couple of identifying questions, but it doesn't matter how you answer them.
-3. Remember and save the password and the location for the keystore.
+3. Remember to save the password and the location for the keystore.
-4. Insert passwords and keystore location in the `key.properties` file and move it into `android/` directory.
+4. Insert the password and keystore location in the `key.properties` file and move the file into the `android/` directory.
-5. You can now create signed bundle by running the following command `flutter build appbundle`.
+5. You can now create a signed bundle by running the following command: `flutter build appbundle`.
-6. Locate this signed bundle in `build/app/outputs/bundle/release/app.aab`.
+6. The signed bundle can be found in `build/app/outputs/bundle/release/app.aab`.

 You only need to do this once.
-After that, anytime that you need to build new bundle, simply rerun the command `flutter build appbundle`.
-You may now upload this signed bundle to Google Play Console.
+After that, any time that you need to build new bundle, simply re-run the command `flutter build appbundle`.
+You may now upload this signed bundle to the Google Play Console.